Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 Cheow Lan Lake

 When you are staying on Cheow Lan Lake, your only option is a raft house a.ka. a floating bungalow.
-Most of the raft houses are quite basic (shared bathrooms, electricity only available for very limited hours), however there are a few nicer options.
+Most of the raft houses are quite basic (no AC, shared bathrooms, electricity only available for very limited hours), however we recently found a modern rafthouse with AC with reasonable pricing!

 The lake does get pretty crowded with travellers as it's the main attraction.
 If you want to avoid the crowds, you will want to find a raft house that's a bit tucked away in a quiet corner.